-JSTQL is designed to be used in tandem with proposal development, this means the users of JSTQL will most likely be contributors to TC39[22] or member of TC39.
+JSTQL is designed to be used at a proposal development stage, this means the users of JSTQL will most likely be TC39 [20] delegates, or otherwise relevant stakeholders.

-JSTQL is designed to closely mimic the style of the examples required in the TC39 process[23].
+JSTQL is designed to closely mimic the style of the examples required in the TC39 process [21].
 We chose to design it this way to specifically make this tool fit the use-case of the committee.
 The idea behind this project is to gather early user feedback on syntactic proposals, this would mean the main users of this kind of tool is the committee themselves.

-JSTQL is just written using text, most modern Domain-specific languages have some form of tooling in order to make the process of using the DSL simpler and more intuitive.
-JSTQL has an extension built for Visual Studio Code, see Figure 3.1, this extension supports many common features of language servers, it supports auto completion, it will produce errors if fields are defined wrong or missing parameters.
-The extension performs validation of the wildcards, such as checking for wildcards with missing type parameters, wrong expression definitions, or usage of undeclared wildcards, a demonstration of this can be seen in 3.2.
+JSTQL is just written using text, most Domain-specific languages have some form of tooling to make the process of using the DSL simpler and more intuitive.
+JSTQL has an extension built for Visual Studio Code, see Figure 3.1, this extension supports many common features of language servers, it supports auto completion, it will produce errors if fields are defined wrong or are missing parameters.